-Infant mathematics?
+Infant math?
 Of course!
 It may seem unlikely that your baby is able to apply mathematics to his life at such an early age.
 But that’s exactly what he’s doing when he compares his truck with his tractor, when he claps his pudgy little hands in response to your example, and when he says “more” to mashed bananas!

 Your baby is busy exploring his toys, his home, and the great outdoors.
 He’s falling into routines involving eating, sleeping, and playing (his three main focal points!).
 And he’s showing interest in patterns that he can see (I’d like the black and white mobile, please!), hear (My favorite song is the one with the drums!), and feel (I love the soft edges of my favorite blankie!).
 All of this means he’s establishing the building blocks that support his mathematical future.